 Torre Mastio

-The imposing Torre Mastio, built by Lorenzo the Magnificent to show off the dominion of Florence over Volterra.
+The imposing Torre Mastio was built by Lorenzo the Magnificent to show off the dominion of Volterra over Florence.

 Where to stay in Volterra